winayaid/Multivariate-Weather-Time-Series-Forecasting/README.md

 The dataset used in this project is sourced from Kaggle and can be accessed at the following [Weather Dataset](https://www.kaggle.com/datasets/muthuj7/weather-dataset/data).

-Feature that used in this project was Temperature dan Apparent Temperature, and three additional featur which is hours, dayofw, months that's created form Formated Date feature
+Feature that used in this project was Temperature dan Apparent Temperature, and three additional feature which is hours, dayofw, months that's created form Formated Date feature